ncatlab/nlab-content/pages/7/7/3/2/2377/content.md

 _Toby_: Yes, the empty set *was* defined as a tabulation, as were $|S|$ (for $S$ some subset) and $1$.

-AN: No. I read ``From now on we fix a particular set &#8709; having no elements.'' and ``From now on we fix a particular set 1 having exactly one element.''
+AN: No. I read "From now on we fix a particular set &#8709; having no elements." and "From now on we fix a particular set 1 having exactly one element."
 No tabulation is mentioned.
 Thus (and this is desirable even if you change these two sentences to refer to tabulations only) you need to prove somewhere that any two empty sets and any two sets of cardinality one are isomorphic.